sammcj/recommendarr/README.md

 ## [🎮 Join our Discord Community!](https://discord.gg/uHy3KFbgPR)

-> **⚠️ IMPORTANT**: When accessing this application from outside your network, you must open the frontend port on your router/firewall (default: 3030).
+> **⚠️ IMPORTANT**: When accessing this application from outside your network, you must open the application port on your router/firewall (default: 3000).

-> **⚠️ PORT CONFIGURATION**: The application uses ports 3030 (frontend) and 3050 (API) by default, but these can be configured using environment variables `FRONTEND_PORT` and `BACKEND_PORT` in Docker or when running directly.
+> **⚠️ PORT CONFIGURATION**: The application now uses a single port (default: 3000) for both the frontend and API, configurable via the `PORT` environment variable.

 ## 🌟 Features